 The main question of interest to a decisionmaker in considering any policy alternative is that of outcomes.
 Few policies, no matter how inexpensive to mount or feasible to implement, are likely to be supported unless their ability to achieve policy-relevant goals has been proven or convincingly argued.
-The few studies that have addressed and the second sec the issue of evaluation have suggested a variety of standards by which patrols might be assessed.
+The few studies that have addressed the issue of evaluation have suggested a variety of standards by which a patrols might be assessed.
 From the numerous criteria mentioned, six outcomes were most frequently identified, and we decided to focus on them: